sohooo/k8s-playbooks/README.md

 > **Tip:** Activate the virtual environment (`source .venv/bin/activate`) in every new shell before running the commands below so
 > that the installed tooling is available.

-Ensure the selected kubectl delegate (a control-plane host discovered during play `pre_tasks`) can reach the Kubernetes API and has `kubectl` available in `/var/lib/rancher/rke2/bin`.
+Ensure the selected kubectl delegate (a control-plane host discovered during the kubectl setup helpers) can reach the Kubernetes API and has `kubectl` available in `/var/lib/rancher/rke2/bin`.

 ## Usage